Table of Contents

 ⚠️IMPORTANT

-• Ensure your HDMI cable is plugged into the correct port on your device.
+- Ensure your HDMI cable is plugged into the CEC support HDMI port on your TV screen.

-• Note: Some devices may support CEC only through certain ports.
+- Note: Some TVs may support CEC only through specific HDMI ports.
 Check your device documentation.

-• If there is another device between your console and your TV, try plugging your console directly into your TV instead.
+- If another device is between the player and your TV, try plugging your player directly into your TV instead.

-• Note: Some devices will “pass-through” CEC commands from your console to your TV, but others may interfere with CEC data.
+- Note: Some devices will “pass through” CEC commands from the player to your TV, but others may interfere with CEC data.

-• Be sure you are using cables certified for HDMI High Speed or HDMI Premium, or you are using the HDMI cable you got along with your Yodeck player.
+- Be sure you are using cables certified for HDMI High Speed or HDMI Premium, or you are using the HDMI cable you got along with your player.

-• Try power cycling your device by unplugging it from its power source, waiting for a few minutes, and then plugging it back in.
+- Try power cycling your player by unplugging it from its power source, waiting for a few minutes, and then plugging it back in.

 Running the 1st test